UPDATE: 5 Octave electronics.

-- Make R71 a 28k.
-I tried a 28k and 30k and they both are fine.
+- CHANGED: Make R72 30k.
 Just like you need to make the combined resistance of R71 and R73 bigger by adding a 22k resistor for R73 for a shorter keybed, you need to make the combined resistance less for a longer keybed.

 I assume you know the basics of soldering.
 I like to insert the low lying parts first, like resistors, diodes, etc. After these, I install the IC sockets.
 Next capacitors, transistors, connectors.
 Use a good solder, either an organic flux, which you should wash regularly, or a no-wash flux.

 Take a break every so often, wash off the flux if you are using a flux which required cleaning.
 Double and triple check orientations, pins, and solder joints.

 There is a unique power supply/conditioning PCB which comes with either PCB set.
 You need the supplied power conditioning because there is an analog ground and “trigger” ground on the PCB and these two grounds should only connect physically as close to the mains as possible.
 I mount this power PCB as close to where my mains come in as possible in the cabinet.
 The ground are kept separate through the main 0.156 MTA four pin connector so you can run separate grounds to your mains.

 There are as many as 4 boards to piggy-back on each other.
 The main PCB, two reed relay PCBs, and the MIDI to parallel converter.
 The PCBs supplied have similar sizes and mounting holes so you can piggy-back them.
 Or, you can mount the reed relay and MIDI to parallel boards elsewhere in your cabinet and run your wires to them.